andrehora/pathspotter/README.md

 ## Install

-First of all, it recommended to create a virtual environment (and activate it):
+First of all, create a virtual environment (and activate it):

 ```
 python3 -m venv .venv